The Best Care for Orchids: A Guide to Thriving, Blooming Beauties

 Even with the best care for orchids, issues can arise.
 Here’s how to address common problems:

 2. No Blooms: Usually due to insufficient light or lack of a temperature drop.
 Move your orchid to a brighter spot or adjust nighttime temperatures.
+Visit our guide to orchid reblooming secrets for more information.

 3. Root Rot: Caused by overwatering or poor drainage.
 Repot your orchid in fresh mix and trim damaged roots.